YuktaMuthreja/Covid-19-XRayImage-Clasification/README.md

 ## Result

-Received an accuracy score above 80%
+Received an accuracy score of 94%